Jeff Smith (footballer, born 1980)

 Jeffrey Smith (born 28 June 1980) is an English former footballer who played as a midfielder.

-He started his career with Hartlepool United in 1998, but a year he later moved on to Barrow, and shortly after Bishop Auckland.
+Smith started his career with Hartlepool United in 1998, but a year later moved on to Barrow, and shortly after Bishop Auckland.
 After two years at Bishop Auckland, he was signed by Bolton Wanderers.
-Rarely used by Bolton, he was instead loaned out to Macclesfield Town, Scunthorpe United, Rochdale, and Preston North End, before he signed permanently with Port Vale in 2004.
+Rarely used by Bolton, he was instead loaned out to Macclesfield Town, Scunthorpe United, and Rochdale, and then took a free transfer to Preston North End, before he signed permanently with Port Vale in 2004.
 A regular in the first team at Vale, he left after three years to sign with Carlisle United.
-In 2009, he joined Darlington, but only spent one season at the club.
-In August 2010 he moved to Belgium to play one season with Olympic Charleroi, before he returned to England with Whitby Town a year later.
+In 2009, he joined Darlington but only spent one season at the club.
+In August 2010, he moved to Belgium to play for one season with Olympic Charleroi, before he returned to England with Whitby Town a year later.
 In July 2012, he joined Celtic Nation.

 Career

 Early career

-Smith started his footballing career at Hartlepool United in 1998, but was released a year later in 1999 following a long-term injury.
+Smith spent part of his youth on the books at Middlesbrough, though he was not offered a YTS place.
+He went on to work at a sports shop after leaving school whilst playing Sunday League football.
+He started his professional career at Hartlepool United in 1998 and featured three times at left-back in the Third Division under Mick Tait and once in the Football League Trophy under caretaker managers Paul Baker and Brian Honour.
+However, he fell out of the first-team picture after Chris Turner took charge in February 1999.
+He left Victoria Park in the summer after an initial one-year contract offer was replaced by a three-month deal.
 After his release, Smith joined non-League team Barrow, but played only one game before moving on to Bishop Auckland.
+He worked as a postman during his time out of the Football League.